crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

 ## Step 4.
 Perform Transactions
 ### Step 4-1. `query bank balances` - Check your transferable balance

-You can check your _transferable_ balance with the `balance` command under the bank module.
+You can check your _transferable_ balance with the `balances ` command under the bank module.
 :::details Example: Check your address balance

 ```bash